lastnamelekabe/synent-task6-weatherapp-otsilelekabe/README.md

-# synent-task6-weatherapp-otsilelekabe
+# otsilelekabe-weatherapp

-Weather App (API Integration) - Task 6, Intermediate Level Synent Technologies Python Development Internship
+Weather App (API Integration) - Intermediate Level

 ## Objective
 Fetch and display real-time weather data for a city entered by the user.